bvgastel/clippy/README.md

 # clippy: making clipboard work over SSH

-Clippy is a tool to interact between your desktop environment and remote SSH sessions: share clipboard contents, show notifications on your desktop.
-This way, your remote vim session, can paste directly from your clipboard, and yanking from a remote session will end up in your clipboard manager.
+Clippy is a tool to interact with your desktop environment from a remote SSH sessions: share clipboard contents, and show notifications on your desktop.
+This way, your remote neovim session can paste directly from your clipboard, and yanking in a remote session will end up in your local clipboard manager (e.g. clipmenud).
 Clippy uses the SSH connection (specifically UNIX domain socket forwarding), so the clipboard contents is encrypted during transmission.

 # Installation